Imputation estimators for unnormalized models with missing data: INTRODUCTION

-To solve this issue, we develop estimation methods that are developed through combination of NCE and score matching with fractional imputation \citep{Kim11}, which is a computationally efficient technique for the missing data free from Markov Chain Monte Carlo (MCMC).
-Note that \cite{Rhodes} proposed a variational NCE for unnormalized latent variable models corresponding to a special case of the current problem (missing at random, MAR).
-Though variational inference is fast and useful for a large--scale problem, it is challenging to conduct statistical inference \citep{BleiDavidM.2017VIAR}.
-On the other hand, the proposed methods enable the construction of confidence intervals based on the asymptotic theory.
-In addition, the proposed methods are valid under general missing mechanisms, including missing not at random (MNAR) case.
-Our main contributions are as follows.
+Note that \cite{Rhodes} proposed an estimation method called variational NCE for unnormalized latent variable models, which corresponds to a special case of the current problem (missing completely at random, MCAR).
+Although variational inference is efficient and useful for large--scale problems, it is not clear how to construct its confidence intervals \citep{BleiDavidM.2017VIAR}.
+In contrast, the proposed methods are valid under general missing mechanisms, including missing at random (MAR) and missing not at random (MNAR) cases.
+In addition, the proposed methods allow for the construction of confidence intervals based on asymptotic theory.